 Each year, the Maryland Department of the Environment requires Howard County to report recycling activities taking place within the county.
 We’ve made the reporting process simple!
 We thank you for helping make Howard County a greener place to live, work and visit!
 Your help is priceless.

 CY22: January 1, 2022 – December 31, 2022

-All businesses that report their recycling efforts will become Work Green Howard certified.
-You will receive a Work Green Howard certificate and window cling to proudly display to the community.
-As a Work Green Howard business you are eligible to apply for our annual Business Recycling and Waste Reduction award and/or our Green Community Leadership award.
+All businesses that report their recycling efforts for the previous calendar year will become Work Green Howard certified.
+Certified businesses are eligible to apply for our annual Green Awards and receive a certificate and window cling to proudly display to the community.

 The Business Recycling & Waste Reduction Award recognizes Howard County businesses for their efforts during the previous calendar year.